-Parents will be issued a letter upon enrollment and again each December outlining the number of billing days for each month for the upcoming year.
+Fees and number of billing days are posted at each respective location.
+The Parent Fee Memo and Fee Calendar are distributed each December outlining the number of billing days for each month for the upcoming year.
 The fees are calculated by multiplying the number of billing days for the month by the daily rate.

-Number of Billing days x Daily Rate = Monthly Fee
+Number of Billing days x Daily Fee = Monthly Fee